phu0ngng/nccl/doc/source/env.rst

 Value accepted
 ^^^^^^^^^^^^^^

-A value of 0 will never use PXN for send/receive.
-A value of 1 will use PXN when the NIC preferred by the destination is not directly accessible.
-A value of 2 (default) will always use PXN even if the NIC is directly accessible, storing data on the same intermediate GPU as other GPUs in the node to maximize aggregation.
+A value of 0 will disable the use of PXN for send/receive.
+A value of 1 will enable the use of PXN when the NIC preferred by the destination is not directly accessible.
+A value of 2 (default) will cause PXN to always be used, even if the NIC is directly accessible, storing data from all GPUs within the node on an intermediate GPU to maximize aggregation.

 .. _NCCL_GRAPH_REGISTER: